booboy/100-days-of-code/r1-log.md

 my apartment instead.
 Today, I ended up programming for a few hours while at work.
 I learned more about initialization of objects and about unpacking tuples.

+### R1D8
+Coded while at work.
+Installed the xonsh shell on my home system and configured it.

+### R1D9
+Going to be writing some more add-ons to nmap module.
+Also, added an example of a bubble sort algorithm in python, and accompanied it with a wikipedia description of the algorithm.
+I am going to be looking into implementing another type of sorting algorithm today.